manabe0322/RelSearch/inst/extdata/manual/relsearch_manual.md

 * This file requires the column "SampleName", "Relationship", and columns for each marker (one column in each).

 * The relationship of a missing family member should be designated in the column "Relationship".
 The name of the relationship should be defined in Settings > Relationships.

+* If a reference has multiple missing family members, add rows for each relationship of the members (e.g., sibling and parent-child of the sample "Reference7").

 * In the marker with more than one allele, each allele must be separated by a comma without any spaces (e.g., DYS385).